 - Concerts, plays and other performances

-How marquee signs work
+How do school marquee signs work?

 Software provided by sign manufacturers is a little like furniture provided by chainsaw manufacturers: it’s not necessarily going to be awful but the initial signs aren’t good.
-Sign manufacturers frequently outsource software creation or white-label it (use generic software wrapped in a new ‘skin’ of branding); the results can be usable, but they’re often clunky and restrictive.
+School sign manufacturers frequently outsource software creation or white-label it (use generic software wrapped in a new ‘skin’ of branding); the results can be usable, but they’re often clunky and restrictive.
 They often take considerable time and effort to update, as well as making scheduling content difficult.

-Best communication practices for marquee signs
+Best communication practices for school marquee signs

-Those best practices include:
+Those best practices for digital school signs include:

 Cloud-based content management